 Especially seen in females, dogs will pace along fence lines to reinforce their territory.
 Trails may also be made purely out of habit.
 You can manage this by putting things in the path to disrupt the normal travel and aid in recovery, like a landscape border with hardy plants.
 Shady areas will have a difficult time recovering.

-Aerating your yard helps loosen the compacted soil after foot traffic.
+Aerating your lawn helps loosen the compacted soil after foot traffic.
 Liquid aeration, specifically, is beneficial because we can apply it right up to a structure and don’t have to worry about sprinkler lines.